aristotekoen/car_market/README.md

 #### Grouped Linear Regression:

-We then try a similar approach but using linear regression.
-We observed linear relationships between the price of a car and certain features in the exploratory analysis.
-So linear regression seems like an adequate method in order to model the data.
-However, we also saw that these linearities appeared on groups.
-So in this method we again group the data.
-Since we saw a linear relationship with the registration year in our analysis we will use this feature as one of the independent variables in our model.
-That is why in this method we group in the following way:
+We then try a similar approach with linear regression.

+We observed during the exploratory analysis linear relationships between the price of a car (log transformed) and certain features.
+So linear regression seems like an adequate method to explore in order to model our data.

+However, we also saw that these linearities appeared on groups and will therefore have to group the data again.
+Since we saw a linear relationship with the registration year we will use this feature as one of the independent variables.
+That is why in this method we group the listings in the following way:

 * By brand and model
 * By brand

-We model the price of the car as a linear regression with respect to mileage, engine_size, registration_year, crashed, is_new.
+We model the price of the car as a linear regression with respect to mileage, engine_size, registration_year, crashed.
 We did not include the engine power as we saw that engine power and size are highly correlated, something which goes against linear regression assumptions.
+We did not include extras, interior or exterior colors and types as these variables had a large percentage of missing values.

-If we look at the fitted linear regression on the group Citroen C3:
+Let's take a look at the fitted linear regression on the group Citroen C3:

 We see a well conditioned covariance matrix, statistically significant estimated coefficients with respect to the p value for each coefficient.
-We see that the most impactful variable is the registration year which has a positive impact on the price, then we see that the mileage and the is_crashed variable affect negatively the price of the car and that the engine size impacts the price positively.
-We see an adjusted R2 of 0.89 meaning that our model captures most of the variance in the model effectively.
+We see that the most impactful variable is the registration year with a positive effect on the price, then we see that the mileage and the is_crashed variables affect the price negatively and finally the engine size which also impacts the price positively.
+We see an adjusted R2 of 0.89 meaning that our model captures most of the variance in the model.

-We had to scale the features as otherwise we would encounter ill conditioned covariance matrices leading to instabilities.
-We also took the log of the price for fitting the regressions as we saw that the linear relationships were stronger when looking at the logarithm.
+In this approach we scaled the features as otherwise we encountered ill conditioned covariance matrices leading to instabilities.
+We also took the log transformation of the price for fitting the regressions as we saw that the linear relationships were stronger when looking at the logarithm.

 ![image](https://github.com/user-attachments/assets/1bf22ac4-6cc1-4043-bf6e-972038974bce)

-We split the training in order to get a validation set and see which threshold minimises the error.
+We split the training set in order to get a validation set and experiment with thresholds to see which one minimises the error.
 We estimate that 15 is the ideal threshold:

 ![threshold_linreg](https://github.com/user-attachments/assets/645dff8b-c61a-41c3-9f79-063ce474fb58)